 Why is rhythm in the bucket?
 People that I work with often find this one to be interesting.
 Rhythm is a big way in which we can become regulated, and self soothe.
 For a infant, this can look like a caregiver rocking an infant when they are crying or swaying back and forth.
 As an adult this can include walking, running, tapping, knitting, beats/music with a certain rhythm.
 Have you ever noticed when you are feeling upset, if you go for a walk or run, it can help you to feel better?
 According to Dr. Perry, “Rhythm is essential to a healthy body and a healthy mind.
 Every person in the world can probably think of something rhythmic that makes them feel better: walking, swimming, music, dance, sound of the waves breaking on the beach, needlework, riding a bike.”
 (Perry p.47)

 So, what fills your bucket?
 Another way to ask this question is, what do you value?
 And then think of ways in which you can fill your bucket with those things.
 For example, volunteering at a homeless shelter, a soup kitchen, nursing home, or animal shelter.
 You value giving back to your community and in doing so you are also filling the relational portion of your bucket as well.
 Those interactions with others as you are volunteering can be very healing.
-If you value family, making sure that you are putting adequate time into these relationships every day.
-If you value education, thinking of ways you can incorporate this into your daily life.
+If you value family make sure that you are putting adequate time into these relationships every day.
+Another example is the value of education, thinking of ways you can incorporate this into your daily life.
 If you value faith- thinking of ways to incorporate this- going to your place of worship, teaching religion, etc.

 For people who have a history of childhood trauma, studies have shown that this can lead to problems with being chronically dysregulated (p.60).
 This can unfortunately also lead to people developing unhealthy coping mechanisms.
 As mentioned above, without these positive interactions with others, it can be extremely difficult to let go of these unhelpful coping strategies.
 To summarize, the more you fill your bucket, the more regulated you are going to be.
 This means it can help with symptoms of depression, anxiety, and/or trauma.